prathikshaa-r/ECE-568-Homework-4/README.md

 **Language**:     Python

-**Description**:  Multi-threaded Server Program that processes incoming XML requests and returns XML reesponses.
+**Description**:  Multi-threaded Server Program that simulates a simple Exchange Matching Server using XML for requests and responses.
+Allows creation of accounts, positions(or stocks held) under the account.
+Transactions include creating orders, querying the status of a unique order id and cancelling orders using the order id.

+Sample request and response template may be seen in the <erss-hwk4-pr109-yz476/test> folder as create_template.xml and transaction_template.xml.

 **Usage:**
 ----------